 Q #29) Why is Linux considered more secure than other operating systems?

-Answer: Linux is an open-source operating system and nowadays it is growing rapidly in the tech world/market.
-Although, the entire code written in Linux can be read by anyone, then also it is considered more secure because of the following reasons:
+Answer: Linux is an open-source operating system, and nowadays it is growing rapidly in the tech world/market.
+Although the entire code written in Linux can be read by anyone, it is considered more secure for the following reasons:

-- Linux provides its user with limited default privileges which are basically restricted to the lower levels .i.e. in the case of any virus attack, it will reach only local files and folders where the system-wide damage is saved.
+- Linux provides its users with limited default privileges, which are restricted to the lower levels. i.e., in the case of any virus attack, it will only reach local files and folders where the system-wide damage is saved.

 - It has a powerful auditing system that includes detailed logs.